-A majority of RACC's funding is provided by a contract with the City of Portland, which provided 72% and 69% of total support and revenues in 2019 and 2018, respectively.
-Other local public funders include Multnomah, Clackamas, and Washington Counties, and Metro, which provided a combined 16% and 11% in 2019 and 2018, respectively, including agency transactions.
-From the private sector, RACC's workplace giving program provided less than 1% and 2% of total revenues in 2019 and 2018, respectively.
-Donations from businesses, foundations and individuals supporting RACC's arts education program accounted for 1% and 4% in 2019 and 2018, respectively.
+A majority of RACC's funding is provided by a contract with the City of Portland, which provided 69% and 72% of total support and revenues in 2020 and 2019, respectively.
+Other local public funders include Multnomah, Clackamas, and Washington Counties, and Metro, which provided a combined 19% and 16% in 2020 and 2019, respectively, including agency transactions.

-RACC's service area includes more than 1.5 million residents, 250 not-for-profit arts and culture organizations, and countless artists of every discipline.
+RACC's service area includes more than 1.6 million residents, 250 not-for-profit arts and culture organizations, and countless artists of every discipline.
 Programs include:

-- Grants RACC distributed approximately \$7,400,000 and \$4,800,000 in grant funds in 2019 and 2018, respectively, and currently serves 193 individual artists and 153 arts organizations, other non-profit organizations, and schools in the Portland tri-county area.
+- Grants RACC distributed approximately \$6,600,000 and \$7,400,000 in grant funds in 2020 and 2019, respectively, and currently serves 648 individual artists and 286 arts organizations, other nonprofit organizations, and schools in the Portland tri-county area.
 The amount distributed includes amounts received in grants as well as those considered agency transactions.
-Approximately 94 local artists and community representatives serve on panels each year to help assess the artistic merit, community service, and fiscal responsibility of the applicants. - Public Art RACC's nationally acclaimed Public Art program, which celebrated its 39th year in 2019, includes ordinances for the City of Portland and Multnomah County's 2% "Percent for Art" programs.
+Approximately 94 local artists and community representatives serve on panels each year to help assess the artistic merit, community service, and fiscal responsibility of the applicants. - Public Art RACC's nationally acclaimed Public Art program, which celebrated its 40th year in 2020, includes ordinances for the City of Portland and Multnomah County's 2% "Percent for Art" programs.
 RACC also manages a Community Murals Program, temporary and performance-based public art, a collection of two-dimensional works in the Visual Chronicle of Portland, and a series of artist residencies in public agencies.
-RACC also provides public art contracting services for a variety of local and national agencies, both public and private. - Arts Education The Right Brain Initiative (Right Brain) is a program of RACC.
-Right Brain is the only region-wide partnership that works to bring equitable arts education to every K-8 student in the Portland, Oregon area.
-In its eleventh year of implementation, Right Brain served 33,000 individuals, including students, educators, and teaching artists from 70 schools in eight districts and one Oregon Department of Education charter school.
-RACC also supports the 72 arts teachers funded by the voter-approved Arts Tax that guarantees the arts are part of the education of all 34,250 K-5 students in the City of Portland.
-In addition, RACC works with all six Portland school districts to help ensure continued arts learning for students in middle and high school. - Advocacy RACC works at the local, state, and national levels to build awareness, support and resources for arts and culture.
+RACC also provides public art contracting services for a variety of local and national agencies, both public and private. - Arts Education Through January 28, 2020, the Right Brain Initiative was a program of RACC.
+As part of RACC, Right Brain provided integrated arts education experiences to K-8 students in 6 school districts and 1 ODE Charter School.
+RACC is now focusing on equitable arts education for K-5 students in Portland School Districts. - Advocacy RACC works at the local, state, and national levels to build awareness, support and resources for arts and culture.
 RACC convenes forums to promote the importance of arts and culture, and produces research to help illustrate the impact.
+As a response to COVID-19, RACC advocated to state and local governments for relief support to artists and art organizations in the region.
+As a result of that effort, RACC received a commitment of \$15.9 million of relief funding allocated to the year ending June 30, 2021.
 RACC also conducts a workplace giving program that introduces thousands of employees to the local arts community and generates contributions for the region's arts and cultural organizations.
-Approximately \$327,000 and \$636,000 was pledged in the campaign ending June 30, 2019 and 2018, respectively.
+Approximately \$167,954 and \$327,000 was pledged in the campaign ending June 30, 2020 and 2019, respectively.